harishmaiya/realtime-webscraper/README.md

 ##Summary:
 ---------
-This application inputs Amazon product URLs and processes for interesting words in product description.
+Application inputs Amazon product URLs and process for interesting words in product description.
+Outputs list of words by their popularity.

 ##Application stack:
 -------------------